 |Delaware||Yes||March 24, 2020||No evictions or late fees for nonpayment until the end of the public health emergency.|

 |Florida||Yes||May 17, 2020||No evictions or late fees for nonpayment until July 1, 2020.|

 |Georgia||Partial||March 17, 2020||Evictions have resumed, but local resolutions may apply.|

 |Hawaii||Yes||March 17, 2020||No evictions until the end of June, 2020.|

 Because new developments related to the federal government's response to coronavirus emerge every day, it's best to verify with your statewide legislation if you aren't sure whether your state has any further protections in place for renters.

 Can you reduce your rent payments because of COVID-19?

 Since there are no laws excusing rent from tenants or providing relief specifically to landlords, working out a deal with your landlord is likely the best way to reduce your rent payments right now.

-If you can't pay your rent, it's a good idea to ask your landlord if you can transition to a payment plan where you commit to a partial amount of rent each month.
+If you can't pay your rent, it's a good idea to ask your landlord if you can transition to a payment plan where you commit to paying a partial amount of rent each month.
 You should contact your landlord as soon as possible.
-Explain why you can't pay along with what you could realistically pay and for how long.
+Explain why you can't pay, along with what you could realistically pay and for how long.

 How will coronavirus affect your renters insurance?